Sterling supported near 10-mth high vs subdued euro

 "With some key event risks this week such as consumer confidence and the MPC minutes, we expect that there could be further downside risks to GBP/USD particularly is risk remains under pressure," it said in a note.

-Sterling hit a two-month low of $1.5408 last week before real money investors bought the currency.
-Technical analysts highlighted strong support around that low, coinciding with the uptrend from its 2010 trough.
+Sterling hit a two-month low of $1.5408 last week before drawing support from real money investors.
+Technical analysts highlighted strong support around that low, coinciding with the uptrend from its 2010 trough, but the outlook was said to be negative, while below the 55-day moving average around $1.5746.
+(Editing by)